ottosanchez/vanitynumbers/README.md

 queryVanityTable.js:

 The function is called by API gateway- Get resource, queries the DynamoDB table where vanity.js wrote previous vanity numbers and related information and returns the 5 most recent callers with their respective vanity words and a timestamp.

+vanitynumbers.json:
+DynamoDB schema used to create the table where vanity numbers are stored.

+vanityNumber-Callflow.json:
+Callflow file used in Amazon Connect for the vanity number phone service.

+10k.txt:
+Dictionary of common English words, sorted from most to least common.

 ## Deployment ##
 //TO-DO